The Ultimate Guide to Argumentative Essay Writing

 - Counter Argument

-An argumentative essay introduction clearly states the claim that the writer is going to make in the essay.
+An argumentative essay introduction clearly states the writer’s claim that he will make in the essay.
 The introductory paragraph should be logical, intellectual, and should be written persuasively.

 Here are three steps you can follow to write a very persuasive argumentative essay introduction:

-- Start with a hook: Begin your introduction paragraph with a strong hook, which gives the reader a hint about your argument.
+- Start with a hook: Begin your introduction paragraph with a strong hook that gives the reader a hint about your argument.

-- Give background information: Provide brief background information that is necessary to understand the argument and smoothly transition into the thesis statement.
+- Give background information: Provide brief background information necessary to understand the argument and smoothly transition into the thesis statement.

 - State the thesis: Lay a solid foundation for your claim by stating your thesis statement.